Brandt Snedeker: 2008–10: Steady play

-2011
+2011: Second win

 Snedeker had an inconsistent start to the 2011 season missing his first cut at the Bob Hope Classic, but followed that up with two consecutive top-10 finishes at the Farmers Insurance Open and the Waste Management Phoenix Open.
 This was then followed by a further two missed cuts and a withdrawal from the Honda Classic to attend the birth of his first child.
 He returned to the tour with a 4th-place finish at the Transitions Championship and then at the year's first major championship, the Masters Tournament finished in a tie for 15th.
 The following week Snedeker had a chance to win his second PGA Tour title at the Valero Texas Open but made a number of mistakes on the back nine on Sunday which cost him victory, eventually finishing alone in 4th.

 Snedeker won his second PGA Tour title at The Heritage, beating Luke Donald in a sudden-death playoff at the third extra hole.
 Snedeker shot a seven-under-par round of 64 to recover from six shots back on the Sunday to tie Donald.
 The first two extra holes were parred by both players, but when Donald's par chip missed on the third extra hole, Snedeker sealed the win.
 This victory took Snedeker to 38th in the world rankings.
 In November 2011, Snedeker underwent elective surgery on his right hip in order to fix a degenerative issue.
 This sidelined him for six to eight weeks at the end of year, however Snedeker confirmed he wished to have surgery at this stage in order to be fully fit for the 2012 season.
 Snedeker finished the season 14th on the money list.

-2012
+2012: PGA Tour FedEx Cup winner

 Snedeker won his third PGA Tour title at the Farmers Insurance Open at Torrey Pines.
 He started the day seven shots behind the leader Kyle Stanley, but after firing a final round 67 he was the leader in the clubhouse while the final group completed its rounds.
 Stanley had a three stroke lead coming to the final hole, but pitched his third shot into the water resulting in a triple bogey 8 to take the tournament to a playoff.
 After both players made birdie on the first extra hole, Snedeker prevailed with an up-and-down for par on the second hole after Stanley missed his par putt.
 Snedeker entered the top 20 in the Official World Golf Ranking after his win.
 Snedeker had to withdraw from the 2012 U.S. Open due to a rib injury.